 Foot pain is often caused by improper foot function.
 Improperly fitted shoes can worsen and, in some cases, cause foot problems.

-- For Parents: Bicycle, In-Line Skating, Skateboard Safety
+- For Parents: Bicycle, In-Line Skating, Skateboard, and Scooter Safety

 - Forehead Lift

-A forehead lift can correct sagging brows or deep furrows between the eyes.
-It is often done in conjunction with a facelift, in order to create a smoother facial appearance overall.
+A forehead lift is a type of cosmetic surgery.
+It removes excess fat and skin and tightens the muscles in the forehead area.
+It can also correct sagging brows or deep furrows between the eyes.
+It is often done in conjunction with a facelift, for a smoother facial appearance.

 - Forms of Diabetes